Effendir/todolist/README.md

-A todo list with persistent storage with webpack, js, html/scss and tailwind Mobile friendly
+A mobile friendly todo list app with persistent storage made with webpack, js, html/scss and tailwind